DeAndre Jordan: Player profile

 Jordan, a regular recipient of the Hack-a-Shaq strategy, about to take a free throw in 2013.

-Jordan is a strong rebounder, averaging 10.2 rebounds per game in his career and leading the league in two seasons.
-He is also an excellent post-defender who averages 1.5 blocks per game for his career.
-Jordan's defensive play has even been compared to the defensive play of Bill Russell, a Hall of Fame center who is considered by many to be one of the greatest defenders and players of all time.
+Jordan is a rebounder, averaging 10.2 rebounds per game in his career and leading the league in two seasons.
+He is also an post-defender averaging 1.5 blocks per game for his career.
+Jordan's defensive play was a mix of tactics from Bill Russell focused on blocking shots.
 On offense, he heavily relies on put-backs and alley-oops to score.
-He has led the league in field goal percentage in five seasons.
-However, he is a poor free throw shooter, making just 47.5% of his shots at the line, leading to opponents exploiting this weakness by intentionally fouling him with the Hack-a-Shaq strategy.
-Jordan is considered one of the more durable players in the NBA, having played in 360 straight games at one point.
+He did lead the league in field goal percentage for five seasons.
+When it comes to being a free throw shooter, he makes just 47.5% of his shots at the line, leading to opponents exploiting this weakness by intentionally fouling him with the Hack-a-Shaq strategy.
+Jordan is considered one of the more durable players in the NBA, having played in 360 straight games at one point in his career.